|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Gunner Cpl.
 D. Welch (survived)

 Ditched April 24, 1942

 The crew were found and assisted by Reverand M. Nixon of the London Missionary Society, as well as Sgt Hill, the soul survivor of "Tojo's Nitemare".
-Nixon reported the ditching to ANGAU officer, Captain 'Mac' Rich, who sailed from Samarai aboard the Marek, who arrived and met them, then looked for "Salvo Sadie", returning with that crew on May 1st to Fife Bay area.
+Nixon reported the ditching to ANGAU officer Captain 'Mac' Rich, who sailed from Samarai aboard the Marek, who arrived and met them, then looked for B-25C "Salvo Sadie" returning with that crew on May 1, 1942 to the Fife Bay area.

-The survivors of the triple ditching left the area on May 3rd aboard the Marek to Milne Bay, where they held a memorial service for the crew of "Tojo's Nitemare", then sailed on another boat, the MV Matoma to Port Moresby, arriving ten days late, and were sent back to Australia.
+The survivors of the triple ditching left the area on May 3 aboard the Marek to Milne Bay, where they held a memorial service for the crew of "Tojo's Nitemare".
+On May 4, 1942 departed aboard MV Matoma traveling westward via Abau Island before arriving at Port Moresby ten days later and were sent back to Australia.